-Sponsored and convened by the City of Edmonton and provided through various social agencies, Providing Accessible Transit Here (PATH) gives vulnerable Edmontonians a monthly transit pass in order to attend school, seek work, housing, medical and other social services.
+Sponsored and convened by the City of Edmonton and provided through various social agencies, Providing Accessible Transit Here (PATH) gives vulnerable Edmontonians a monthly transit pass.
+This helps them to attend school and seek work and housing, as well as medical and other social services.

 The program is relationship-based.
 Agencies regularly collaborate with the City and partnering organizations.
 Staff working at the distribution agencies work closely with individuals to determine eligibility for a monthly pass.